 At the time, Kaiser Permanente’s digital team was made up of 10 product groups, including mobile.
 Each group relied on a robust design system to create experiences that stayed true to the brand while ensuring top-notch usability and accessibility.

-library distribution issues
+Library distribution issues

 Designers struggled to find the right elements that met both business and user needs.
 The massive 200MB design file, stored on a shared drive, had scattered components across unnamed layers and multiple pages.
 Searching and zooming to locate assets was tedious, leading to outdated or detached components and frequent recreation of new ones.